 I shifted some of the cushions to make her more comfortable and pulled the blanket up to her waist.
 Then, as soon as I heard my assistant arriving for work, I stepped out into the alley and took the back entrance to the slaving office.

 Though my personal chambers and my workplace are part of the same building, there’s no door to directly connect them.
-It should go without saying that I’m not a believer in the so-called “work-life balance” sometimes praised in less demanding industries (as my father always asked me, “If you’re not working harder than your slaves, can you really expect to stay at the top of the slaving business?”), but I enjoyed my privacy; and more importantly, I didn’t want to tempt the Occidental virgins on display at the front of my office to slip into my bed uninvited in the shortsighted hope that a quick and rather enjoyable deflowering would exclude them from consideration by one of the less palatable clients who had recently contemplated their price tag with an unsettling air of keen interest.
+It should go without saying that I’m not a believer in the so-called “work-life balance” sometimes praised in less demanding industries (as my father always asked me, “If you’re not working harder than your slaves, can you really expect to stay at the top of the slaving business?”), but I enjoyed my privacy; and more importantly, I wanted to avoid tempting the Occidental virgins on display at the front of my office to slip into my bed uninvited in the shortsighted hope that a quick and rather enjoyable deflowering would exclude them from consideration by one of the less palatable clients who had recently contemplated their price tag with an unsettling air of keen interest.

-After wiping her lips, I set the rest of the food aside for later.
+After wiping her lips, I set the rest of the meat aside for later.
 There had to be something more I could do.
 I needed her to be exactly unhealthy enough to stagger around in public like a convincing zombie before the sultan demanded the delivery of his next sex slave, and she couldn’t possibly fill that role while comatose or dead.

-I paced the room, mulling over the doctor’s methods.
+I paced the room again, mulling over the doctor’s methods.
 He’d started with a bleeding; was the camel milk I’d provided sufficiently opposite to that operation, or would I need to have her drink blood—and if so, whose?
 I set that question aside for now; later in the day I could buy some blood from the butcher.
 The second treatment in the Examination and Autopsy Kiosk had been a double podiatric cauterization.
 I stopped at Mala’s couch-side and felt her forehead.
 Just as I’d suspected: a burning fever.

 I reentered the office, unlocked the storage room—down the hallway I could see my assistant at the front of the office flattering a customer of no particular value—retrieved the ostrich-feather fans I used to instruct my odalisques, and then slipped back out before they could notice me.